NUWCDIVNPT/stig-manager/docs/_build/html/_sources/installation-and-setup/installation-and-setup.rst.txt

    *Make note of the address and ports these servers are using (as well as any other values that differ from the defaults).
 Set the appropriate* :ref:`Environment Variables` *to these values so STIG Manager will be able to reach them*

 #.
 Pull the latest image from Docker Hub.
 This command will grab the image based on the Iron Bank NodeJS hardened image:  ``docker pull nuwcdivnpt/stig-manager:latest-ironbank``
 #.
-Run the STIG Manager image.
+Run the STIG Manager image using the ``docker run`` command.
 Specify Environment Variables if the defaults in the :ref:`Environment Variables` reference do not work for your environment.
 Set the Environment Variables using ``-e <Variable Name>=<value>`` parameters.
 A sample docker run command, exposing port 54000, and creating a container named "stig-manager" is shown here:

    .. code-block:: bash

-      docker run --name stig-manager \
+      docker run --name stig-manager -d \
       -p 54000:54000 \
       -e STIGMAN_DB_HOST=<DATABASE_IP> \
       -e STIGMAN_DB_PORT=<DATABASE_PORT> \